AMReX-Astro/Castro/docs_new/source/CastroRadiation.rst

       Specify the radiation energy density on the boundary.
       For gray radiation, this could be :math:`E_r = a T^4`.

-      For multigroup radiation,  stores the energy density as :math:`\mathrm{erg}~\mathrm{cm}^{-3}`, so the total radiation energy
+      For multigroup radiation, Castro stores the energy density as :math:`\mathrm{erg}~\mathrm{cm}^{-3}`, so the total radiation energy
       can be found by simply summing over the groups.
 So if you want to set the radiation BCs using the Planck function, you simply